NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 - Feature-pivot: how are people talking?

 In this article, I take a look at document-pivot approaches.
-These methods are very simple, but they aren’t very common because they’re limited in other ways, as we’ll see.
+These methods are very simple, but they aren't very common because they're limited in other ways, as we'll see.
 You can think of these kind of approaches as looking for what subjects users are talking about.
-If many people are talking about a goal in a football match, then it’s likely that someone must have scored.
+If many people are talking about a goal in a football match, then it's likely that someone must have scored.

 ## Document-pivot methods: what are people talking about?